AuReMe/metage2metabo/docs/install.rst

     [ncbi]\nData=/usr/bin/data

 *Dealing with Pathway Tools ptools local folder*.
 You might need an external ptools-local folder when working on a cluster.
-A solution is to create the ptools-local in a local folder then move it inside the Singularity image.
+A solution is to create the ptools-local in a local folder then move it inside the Singularity container.
-Eventually, you have to move it outside the Singularity image after it has been built.
+Eventually, you have to move it outside the Singularity container after it has been built.

-First, enter the Singularity image:
+First, enter the Singularity container and mount the external folder:

 .. code:: sh

-    singularity run m2m.sif
+    singularity run -B /external/folder:/external/folder m2m.sif

 Then move the ptools-local folder from the Singularity folder to the folder in your local environment.